coolari7/Notes2.0/express-typescript-starter/README.md

 Keeping in mind the *test-ability* of applications, they are typically broken down into ***Services*** as they can be treated and tested in a standalone fashion.

-Let us start with creating a ``DatabaseService`` class that will establish a connectivity to the database in one of it's functions:
+Let us start by creating a ``DatabaseService`` class that will establish a connectivity to the database in one of it's functions:

 ```javascript
 // database.service.ts